Dr John Conran

 This work involves the use of both classical and molecular approaches and involves families that, although of worldwide distribution, have both major centres of diversity in Australia, and endemic, primitive members mainly confined to the rainforests of E Australia.
 The research explores the relationships of these often highly isolated ancient groups, and the ecological processes which led to their diversification with the spread of arid and nutrient-poor regions.

 I am currently involved in a major collaborative study with the University of Otago (NZ) on the fossil floras of southern Otago (Sth Is.
-NZ) ranging from the Late Cretaceous through to the Miocene, and in particular the extremely rich fossil flora of the Foulden Hills Diatomite (a 23 MYO fossilised lake), which appears to be one of the richest fossil monocot sites yet discovered.
-I am also involved in studies with the Xishuangabana Tropical Botanic Gardens (Yunnan, China) on the evolution of various Old World tropical plant families, particularly the cinnamon family (Lauraceae) as well as Chinese Liliaceae sens. lat. and Commeliniaceae.
+NZ) ranging from the Late Cretaceous through to the Miocene, and in particular, the extremely rich fossil flora of the Foulden Hills Diatomite (a 23 Ma fossilised lake), which appears to be one of the richest fossil monocot sites yet discovered.
+I am also involved in studies with the Xishuangbanna Tropical Botanic Gardens (Yunnan, China) on the evolution of various Old World tropical plant families, particularly the cinnamon family (Lauraceae) as well as Chinese Liliaceae sens. lat. and Commelinaceae.

 - Curriculum Vitae and publications - John_G_Conran_CV_(Feb_2012).pdf [238.5K] (application/pdf)